Definition of Sensitivity Analysis

 As per the requirement of the decision-making area, the variables and their types would differ.
 Accordingly, the parameters are decided, and the sensitivity analysis is conducted.
 Sensitivity Analysis, among other models, is put much more to use as a decision support model than merely a tool to reach one optimal solution.
 However, this form of analysis becomes ambiguous when the terms “pessimistic” and “optimistic” become subjective to the user and the levels considered are set as per the user.

-The uncertainty of the output due to the different sources of inputs and their uncertainty results to uncertain analysis.
-This, in turn, leads to the quantification of uncertainty and therefore, the need to run the sensitivity analysis comes to the picture.
+The uncertainty of the output due to the different sources of inputs and their uncertainty results in uncertain analysis.
+This, in turn, leads to the quantification of uncertainty, and therefore, the need to run the sensitivity analysis comes into the picture.
 This is a method, again, to re-calculate the output based on different alternative assumptions.
 The common areas of application of the models of sensitivity analysis are:

 - Business: In resource allocation, guide the future data flows, identify critical assumptions